datamade/node-style-guide/Readme.md

 be a traditionalist when it comes to abusing error correction mechanisms for cheap syntactic pleasures.

-Do not  use semicolons at the end of function declarations.
+Do not, however, use semicolons at the end of function declarations.
 They do not harm the code, but they do evaluate as an [empty statement][] and provide zero value.

 *Right:*